KaiSereni/LiveEthics/README.md

-# OpenBoycott (in development)
+# OpenBoycott Data Aggregation Algorithm

-OpenBoycott is a Python project that analyzes companies (eg. Apple, Google, Microsoft, Meta) by evaluating how various issues — such as environmental impact, fair wages, and diversity & inclusion — are mentioned in related articles.
+This is a Python project that analyzes companies (eg. Apple, Google, Microsoft, Meta) by evaluating how various issues — such as environmental impact, fair wages, and diversity & inclusion — are mentioned in related articles.
 The project leverages multiple APIs and AI tools including Google Custom Search, Financial Modeling Prep, and Google's Generative AI (Gemini).
-All APIs are completely free and only require you to make an account.
+All APIs are completely free at the time of writing and only require you to make an account.

 ## Features